-U.S. To Americans: 'Do Not Travel To China,' As Coronavirus Infections Surpass SARS
+U.S. Warns Americans 'Do Not Travel To China' As Coronavirus Infections Surpass SARS

 The U.S. State Department is warning Americans not to travel to China, issuing its most serious travel advisory one day after the World Health Organization declared the Wuhan coronavirus to be a global health emergency.
 The virus has spread to at least 22 countries, and more than 200 people in China have died.